 After leaving Portland Police Department, Scot worked as a Hearings Examiner for the Maine Bureau of Motor Vehicles, before taking a position as Maine’s first Traffic Safety Resource Prosecutor (TSRP).

 In 2017, Scot started Dirigo Safety, LLC, a company providing expert services in law enforcement training, traffic safety and workplace safety.
 Scot integrates his experiences with Maine Bureau of Highway Safety; as well as oversees Dirigo Safety’s contract work with the Maine Center for Disease Control’s for Administrative Oversight of the Enforcement of Underage Drinking Laws (EUDL) grant.
-Scot stay connected to his law enforcement roots are a reserve officer for Falmouth PD and a Special Assistant District Attorney for District 4 (Kennebec County).
+Scot stays connected to his law enforcement roots as a reserve officer for Falmouth PD and a Special Assistant District Attorney for District 4 (Kennebec County).

 Dirigo Safety, LLC is the primary vendor for the Maine Criminal Justice Academy as Lesson Plan Writers for the Basic Law Enforcement Training Program.
 Dirigo Safety, LLC also conducts law enforcement in-service training all over Maine and several New England States.

 Shawn O’Leary is our Senior Executive Consultant - He oversees our Policy Development Services, Online Training Programs for Maine Law Enforcement agencies, product development for private organizations and law enforcement agencies and is one of our core instructors at Dirigo Safety.
 Recently he has developed Dirigo Safety’s Active Threat Response Program for schools, businesses, and places of worship.